 - To access a HELP Loan or a VET Student Loan to assist you to pay your tuition fees, you will need to meet the eligibility requirements, accept your enrolment offer, indicate your wish to access a HELP Loan or a VET Student Loan and apply for the HELP Loan or VET Student Loan prior to census dates.

 Refer to the Government's StudyAssist Website

 - You are required to complete the Request for Commonwealth Assistance Form provided to you or you will be directed to complete the online Request for Commonwealth Assistance Form.

 - If you do not complete your Request for Commonwealth Assistance for access to a HELP Loan or a VET Student Loan prior to the census dates you will have to wait until the next part of the course to request for a HELP Loan or a VET Student Loan.

 - Census dates will apply to each subject/unit in which you enrol.
 A census date is the last day by which you may withdraw from the subject/unit without incurring a debt.
 Read more about census dates.

-- If you withdraw from a course or part/s of a course on or before the census date you will not incur a HELP Loan debt.
+- If you withdraw from a course or part/s of a course on or before the census date you will not incur a HELP Loan or a VET Student Loan debt.

-- You may be eligible for a re-credit of your HELP Loan amount if you withdraw from your course or part/s of the course after the Census Date if you had experienced special circumstances.
+- You may be eligible for a re-credit of your HELP Loan or VET Student Loan amount if you withdraw from your course or part/s of the course after the Census Date if you had experienced special circumstances.
 Find out more about refunds or re-credit of HELP Loans.

 3. You also have the right to access educational and support services for the duration of your study at Holmesglen.
-Find out more about Student Services.
+Refer to the following for more information:

-4. You will have access to electronic resources and e-books, study skills and guides.
-Find out more about the Learning Commons/Library services available.
+4. You will have access to electronic resources , research and referencing and how to guides.
+Find out more about the library resources and services available.